hardwarelayer/tientn-jboard-game/README.md

 ### Notes:

-NEW feature of 'territory building', 'city building'.
+World war game between Axis and Allies, with 'territory building', 'city building'.
 A special jCoin monetary unit, for human player to build bases, and tribute to allies and opponent's AI.
 It can be base of a new trading / financial system in game, later.

-The new on map feature which make war battles have more visibility on map.
+On map event feature which make war battles have more visibility on map.

 A new AI with more realistic behavior, more flexible and faster for the existing Fast and Hard AI, which make the game unplayable because too much time of thinking, emulating, processing...
 AI will now build up territories, prepare, start war, stop war by resources stocking levels.
 Or it will start war on funding resources from other players (human and AI - randomly after getting the fund).